 - A big Empire Cookie (my favourite) and a little vanilla lace cookie

 One could easily pack a large salad to accompany the “charcuterie” boxes, but on their own they are very filling!

-When setting a picnic table, I keep things very simple and mostly monochromatic.
-Colourful blooms clipped from my garden add a pop of colour and I love how they look against the blue water of the lake and the sky!
+When setting a picnic table, I keep things very simple and with the exception of vibrant colourful blooms, the green bottles and pink placemats add a hint of colour.
+I love how the flowers pop against the blue water of the lake and the sky!